noseka1/openshift-auto-upi/README.md

 ![Deployment Diagram](docs/openshift_auto_upi.svg "Deployment Diagram")

 * **Builder Host** is a (virtual) machine that you must provide.
 It is a "helper" machine from which you will run *openshift-auto-upi* Ansible scripts and which may host part of your OpenShift infrastructure.
-Note that in order to achieve a minimum virtualized environment, the Builder host and the Libvirt host can be the same machine.
+Note that in order to achieve a minimum virtualized environment, **the Builder host and the Libvirt host may be the same machine**.
 * **OpenShift Hosts** will be provisioned for you by *openshift-auto-upi* unless your target platform is bare metal.

 Note that in order to use DHCP and/or PXE server installed on the Builder host, the Builder host and all of the OpenShift hosts have to be provisioned on the same layer 2 network.
 In the opposite case, it is sufficient to have a working IP route between the Builder host and the OpenShift hosts.